fbeltrao/iotedge-camera/README.md

 [x] Integration with Azure Storage
 [ ] Integration with IoT Edge Azure Storage
-[ ] Demonstrate how to leverage Azure DevOps to build a CI pipeline running integration tests against the deployed module [  ] Sample application allowing to control the camera from anywhere in the internet
+[ ] Demonstrate how to leverage Azure DevOps to build a CI pipeline running integration tests against the deployed module [  ] Sample application allowing to control the camera from Internet

 ## Requirements